 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Holladay has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Holladay has few renters and college students.
 But the biggest reason it is quieter in Holladay than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Holladay may be for you.

-As is often the case in a small town, Holladay doesn't have a public transportation system that people use for their commute.
+Holladay is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Holladay home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Holladay residents report their race to be White.
 Important ancestries of people in Holladay include German, Yugoslavian, Other West Indian, West Indian, and U.S. Virgin Islander.